CityOfNewYork/TechJobs/README.md

 We want you to use or modify this website for your city.
 If you're GitHub-savvy, you can [fork this repository](https://help.github.com/articles/fork-a-repo/) for your organization.
 If you just want to download the code as a ZIP file, click Download ZIP at the bottom of the right-hand navigation bar.

-Either way, shoot us a note at dseliger@cto.nyc.gov!
+Either way, shoot us a note at moti@cto.nyc.gov!

 ##Project Partners